-Treatment of reserves under Financial Services Authority (FSA) regimes
+Treatment of reserves under Financial Services Authority regimes

-- 62 Under the FSA's current rules, reserves held at the Bank of England attract a zero risk weighting for capital adequacy purposes.
-The FSA expects that once it has implemented the proposed recasting of the Banking Consolidation Directive in the United Kingdom, reserves will continue to attract a zero risk weighting under the Standardised Approach to credit risk. - Reserves are included within the category of assets allowable as high-quality liquidity under the FSA's Sterling Stock Liquidity Regime, (22) and also within the list of assets acceptable as eight-day liquidity in its liquidity requirements for building societies.(23) Reserves held with the Bank are classified as sight deposits under the FSA's mismatch regime.(24)
+- 70 Under FSA capital adequacy rules, reserves held at the Bank of England attract a zero per cent risk weighting under the Standardised Approach to credit risk. - 71 Reserves are included within the category of assets allowable as high-quality liquidity under the FSA's Sterling Stock Liquidity Regime, 26 and also within the list of assets acceptable as eight-day liquidity in its liquidity requirements for building societies.
+27 Reserves held with the Bank are classified as sight deposits under the FSA's mismatch regime.
+28